yorklim/tp/docs/DeveloperGuide.md

 **MSS**
 1. User marks an appointment with client as done.
-2. ClientCare updates appointment has done and updates last met.<br>
+2. ClientCare updates appointment has done.
+3. ClientCare shifts the client from the Schedule Display to Last Met Display if his last met date is still overdue.<br>
     Use case ends.

 **Extensions**